Kendrell Bell

-Kendrell Alexander Bell (born July 2, 1980) is a former American football linebacker.
-He played college football at Georgia and was drafted by the Pittsburgh Steelers in the second round of the 2001 NFL Draft, where he was named NFL Defensive Rookie of the Year.
-Bell later played for the Kansas City Chiefs before retiring following the 2007 season.
+Kendrell Alexander Bell (born July 2, 1978) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the Pittsburgh Steelers in the second round of the 2001 NFL draft.
+In his first year with the Steelers, Bell was named NFL Defensive Rookie of the Year.
+He later played for the Kansas City Chiefs before retiring following the 2007 season.

-High school career
+Early life

 Bell attended Lucy Craft Laney High School in Augusta, Georgia.
-He was a three-sport star in football, basketball, and track & field.
+He was a three-sport star in football, basketball, and track and field.
 In football, he was an All-State selection and won Atlanta Journal All-South honors.
 In track & field, he was ranked fifth in the state in the shot put as a senior.

+In a 2024 retrospective interview with Steelers play-by-play announcer Rob King, Bell mentioned that he was more into track and field than football and that his brother was more knowledgeable about the NFL, being familiar with Blitzburgh-era linebackers Greg Lloyd and Levon Kirkland through his brother.